Tomb Raider: Legend: Plot

-Lara heads into Bolivia on a tip from Anaya to find a stone dais in the ruined city of Tiwanaku.
+Lara Croft heads into Bolivia on a tip from Anaya to find a stone dais in the ruined city of Tiwanaku.
 Lara believes the stone is connected to her mother's disappearance following the plane crash.
 A flashback shows young Lara activating a similar dais in a Nepalese monastery, creating a magical portal; Amelia vanishes upon drawing an ornate sword from the dais after hearing voices from the portal.
-Fighting through mercenaries exploring Tiwanaku, Lara confronts their employer, James Rutland, who has a fragment of a sword identical to the one from Nepal.
-Before leaving, he mentions Amanda as if she were still alive.
-Lara meets with Anaya in Peru near the site where Amanda died.
-In a flashback, Lara and Amanda are seen as part of an archeological team investigating a buried tomb.
-A powerful "Entity" guarding the tomb killed everyone but them before vanishing when Amanda pulled a stone from a door to open it.
+Fighting through mercenaries exploring Tiwanaku, Lara confronts their employer, James Rutland, who has a fragment of an identical sword.
+He also mentions Amanda Evert, a friend Lara presumed dead.
+During a tomb dig in Peru, a guardian "Entity" killed everyone but Lara and Amanda before vanishing when Amanda retrieved a glowing stone trying to open a door.
 The tomb flooded, and Lara was forced to abandon Amanda after she was seemingly crushed by falling debris.

-Lara drains the flooded tomb and proves that Amanda survived and is now working with Rutland to find the sword.
-At the tomb's heart, Lara finds a statue of Tiwanaku's last queen—whose life strongly parallels the common legends of King Arthur—and a replica of her sword.
-The tip resembles an artifact stolen by Takamoto from Waseda University.
-In Tokyo, Lara's negotiations with Takamoto break down, and she storms his offices before facing and defeating him in a final duel.
+Lara meets with Anaya in Peru to discover the truth.
+Draining the tomb, Lara finds proof of Amanda's survival, a statue of Tiwanaku's last queen—whose life strongly parallels the common legends of King Arthur—and a replica of her sword; the tip resembles an artifact stolen by Takamoto.
+In Tokyo, Lara's negotiations with Takamoto break down, and she storms his offices before killing him in a final duel.
 The stolen sword fragment, which has destructive magical abilities, was discovered by an 11th-century crusader said to have been a knight of Arthur.
-Lara then pursues Rutland to a Ghanaian temple hidden behind a waterfall that Richard Croft explored during his career.
+Lara then pursues Rutland to a hidden Ghanaian temple that Richard Croft explored during his career.
 Rutland is searching for the Ghalali Key, a talisman which can reforge the sword.
 During her explorations, Lara finds a pendant belonging to Amelia.
-Confronting Rutland, who assumed Richard found the Ghalali Key, Lara takes his sword fragment, having learned that Amanda has ransacked her home in search of it.
+Confronting Rutland, who assumed Richard found the Ghalali Key, Lara takes his sword fragment, learning that Amanda has ransacked her home in search of it.